BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

     > Unfortuantely, PyTorch does not currently support AMD GPUs on Windows (only Linux).

 ### Step 2 - Obtain Repository
-* Download the ZIP file containing the latest release for my repository.
-Unzip and place this folder anywhere you want on your computer.
+* Download the ZIP file containing the latest "release" and unzip and place anywhere on your computer.

 ### Step 3 - Virtual Environment
 * Open the folder containing my repository files.
 Create a command prompt and create a virtual environment with this command: